-Astra Pro has extensive support for page builders and its Ultimate Addons makes it even better.
+Astra Pro has extensive support for page builders and its Ultimate Addons plugins makes it even better.

 Its customizer is more intuitive and you can even extend it with a free search plugin, allowing you to search for settings and options.